Aggregating

 pants May 4, 2020 25 85

-In the above script, through the scan option, the table Orders is crossed with itself, and then an aggregation of incrementally larger groups is produced following the order specified through the scan option itself, i.e. Orders.OrderDate.
+In the above script, the table Orders is traversed in the order specified through the scan option itself, i.e. Orders.OrderDate.
 The smallest group starts with the first line of the Orders table (according to the order specified through Orders.OrderDate) and ends with the entire table.

 When the scan option is used, the resulting table is the same as the source table passed as an argument to the aggregator, i.e. Orders above.
-Also, the scan option implicitly acts as a sort option, thus the scan option cannot be used in conjunction with the sort that it supersedes.
+Also, the scan option implicitly acts as a sort option, thus the scan and sort options cannot be used together.

 It is possible to partition the process through the by option.
 In this case, the iterated aggregation is performed for each group independently as illustrated by: